johno/johnotander.github.io/_posts/2014-03-11-getting-started-with-ember-generators.md

 ## That's not all, either.

-See the [documentation](https://github.com/yeoman/generator-ember) for even more functionality like view and controller generators.
+See the [documentation](https://github.com/yeoman/generator-ember) for even more functionality, including view and controller generators.

 Just like that, I'm able to develop a reasonable workflow for a framework that I'm still wrapping my head around.
-Though generators are invaluable during the learning process to see how the framework is intended to function, illustrating their development paradigm.
+Though I believe generators are invaluable during the learning process to see how the framework is intended to function, illustrating their development paradigm.